-In accordance with the terms of our restated certificate of incorporation and restated bylaws that will become effective upon the completion of this offering, our board of directors will be divided into three staggered classes of directors.
+In accordance with the terms of our restated certificate of incorporation and restated bylaws, our board of directors is divided into three staggered classes of directors.
 At each annual meeting of stockholders, a class of directors will be subject to re-election for a three-year term.
 As a result, only one class of directors will be elected at each annual meeting of our stockholders, with the other classes continuing for the remainder of their respective three-year terms.
-Our directors will be divided among the three classes as follows:
+Our directors is divided among the three classes as follows:

-- the Class I directors will be Paul A. Friedman and David Bonita and their terms will expire at the first annual meeting of stockholders held following the completion of the offering: - the Class II directors will be Kelvin Neu and Victor Sandor and their terms will expire at the second annual meeting of stockholders held following the completion of the offering; and - the Class III directors will be Kris Vaddi and Mardi C. Dier and their terms will expire at the third annual meeting of stockholders held following the completion of the offering.
+- the Class I directors are Paul A. Friedman and David Bonita and their terms will expire at the annual meeting of stockholders to be held in 2021; - the Class II directors are Kelvin Neu and Victor Sandor and their terms will expire at the annual meeting of stockholders to be held in 2022; and - the Class III directors are Kris Vaddi and Mardi C. Dier and their terms will expire at the annual meeting of stockholders to be held in 2023.

 Each director's term continues until the election and qualification of his or her successor, or his or her earlier death, resignation or removal.
-Our restated certificate of incorporation and restated bylaws that will be in effect upon the completion of this offering authorize only our board of directors to fill vacancies on our board of directors.
+Our restated certificate of incorporation and restated bylaws authorize only our board of directors to fill vacancies on our board of directors.
 Any increase or decrease in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 This classification of our board of directors may have the effect of delaying or preventing changes in control of our company.
-See the section entitled "Description of Capital Stock - Anti-Takeover Provisions - Restated Certificate of Incorporation and Restated Bylaw Provisions."
+See the section entitled "Description of Capital Stock-Anti-Takeover Provisions-Restated Certificate of Incorporation and Restated Bylaw Provisions."